 Of course we also walked around on Finca Los Cascabeles and it was on this farm that I saw the first coffee trees.
 Although I know that it might sound cheesy, it was a truly moving experience for me to see coffee cherries on this farm.
 Knowing that some of these cherries could very well end up as roasted beans in my cup of coffee at Bean North’s cafe makes the circle round.
 This was one of many deeply touching moments I experienced in Honduras!
 The passion for healthy living and good stewardship for the earth was prevalent all week.
 Organic farming isn’t just something the farmers do, it’s their way of life and they strongly feel it’s their responsibility to the best they can.

-Juan David Chavez is the president of COMSA, and when we visited his Finca Catalunya he emphasized more than once that for him, and for many other COMSA farmers, organic farming is about health.
+Juan David Chavez is a founding member of COMSA, and when we visited his Finca Catalunya he emphasized more than once that for him, and for many other COMSA farmers, organic farming is about health.
 His philosophy is that it makes more sense to try to prevent unhealthy situations than to try to find cures after the fact.

 Juan David amazed us all by telling us that he produces 25-30,000Q of organic compost annually (1Q=100kg).
 He does this all by himself!
 It was quite the adventure to reach his farm and we travelled muddy roads with steeps hills.
 Finca Catalunya is located at 1650 meters and today’s beautiful farm is the result of 30 years of organic farming.
 Hard work by individuals and the way the co-operative’s members work together is one of the reasons he yields great results.
 Juan David is one the most inspiring & passionate farmers I met that week!